dominikwilkowski/cfonts/rust/README.md

 _All settings are optional and shown here with their default_

-You can use CFonts in your project without the direct output to the console:
+You can use `cfonts` in your project without the direct output to the console:

 ```rust
 extern crate cfonts;